What Are the Types of Physiotherapy Treatment for Children?

 How Paediatric Physiotherapy Differs from Adult Physiotherapy

-Although both paediatric and adult physiotherapy aim to improve physical function and mobility, the approach for children is uniquely tailored to suit their developmental needs.
+Although paediatric and adult physiotherapy aim to improve physical function and mobility, the approach for children is uniquely tailored to suit their developmental needs.

-Paediatric physiotherapy aims to help kids with chronic conditions and neurological conditions by focusing on their growing bodies.
+Paediatric physiotherapy aims to help kids with chronic and neurological conditions by focusing on their growing bodies.
 It involves understanding how a child’s musculoskeletal system differs from that of adults.

 Physiotherapy focuses on using playful, targeted exercises that kids find engaging.
 These exercises are designed to improve a child’s quality of life and alleviate pain.